 Included Meals: Breakfast, Dinner

-A world-class coastal golf experience, combining stunning oceanfront courses with refined luxury accommodation
+Te Arai Links offers a world-class golf experience, combining stunning oceanfront courses with luxury accommodation

 Leaving behind the coastal beauty of Kauri Cliffs, journey south through Northland’s rolling hills and lush farmland towards Te Arai Links.
 As you approach, sweeping views of the Pacific Ocean and dramatic sand dunes signal your arrival at one of New Zealand’s premier golfing destinations.
 Te Arai Links welcomes you with an atmosphere of relaxed coastal luxury, setting the perfect tone for days of world-class golf, pristine beaches, and effortless relaxation amid the natural beauty of the North Island.